 Overcoming Arbitrage Limits: Option Trading and Momentum Returns

-In this paper we find that the decline in the momentum profitability is partly driven by option trading.
+We find that the decline in momentum profitability is partly driven by option trading.
 Momentum profits arise from the short leg and therefore on barriers to short selling.
 We find strong evidence that the presence of stock options creates alternate avenues for short selling, augmenting the stock lending market, thus contributing to improved pricing efficiency.
-However, when option trading becomes expensive, there are more barriers to short selling and the short position offers lower returns.
-Our results are robust to exogenous changes in short selling due to Regulation SHO and are supported by other short-leg depended anomalies.
+However, when options trading becomes expensive, the short position offers lower returns.
+We find that our results remain unchanged when we match the universe of stocks with and without options based on variables that determine the eligibility of a stock to be optionable, indicating that firm-level characteristics cannot account for the significant differences in the profitability of the two strategies.

 Keywords: Momentum Returns, Stock Option Trading, Short-Sale Constraints